Enforcement

 allowedRegex: ^.*acmecorp.com$

-The Capsule controller assures that all Ingresses created in the tenant can use only one of the valid hostnames.
+The Capsule controller assures that all Ingresses created in the Tenant can use only one of the valid hostnames.
 Alice can create an Ingress using any allowed hostname:

 kubectl apply -f - << EOF